mgudesblatart/servo-skull-ros2/src/servo_skull_esp32/README.md

 # servo_skull

-A mixed-language ROS 2 package for Raspberry Pi 5, containing both Python and C++ nodes.
+A python ROS 2 package for interfacing w/ the esp32.

-## Building and Installing All Nodes (Python and C++)
+## Building and Installing All Nodes

 1. **Ensure your Python packages are structured correctly:**
    - Each Python package directory (e.g., `servo_skull/servo_skull/`) must contain an `__init__.py` file (can be empty).